sharpfives/phaser3-starter/README.md

 The game entry point is in <code>src/main-game.ts</code>.
 This will start an example scene <code>src/test-scene.ts</code>, which moves a cursor sprite with your mouse.

 ## Install Dependencies

-This project uses webpack and NodeJS to run a minimal webserver for hosting the game.
+This project uses Webpack and NodeJS to run a minimal webserver for hosting the game.
 First download and install NodeJS (https://nodejs.org).
-Then:
+Then,

 ```bash
 cd phaser3-starter